 RECOVERING AND GOT SOME EXTRA TIME?
 KEEP ON READING:

 The word ‘compressive’ gets thrown around a lot in the sportswear world.
-And, sometimes that means it’s hard to differentiate between Compression Sportswear with real benefits or sportswear that’s compressive but doesn’t really offer any real compression benefits.
+And, sometimes that means it’s hard to differentiate between Compression Sportswear with real benefits and sportswear that’s compressive but doesn’t really offer any real compression benefits.

 Panelling also plays a crucial role in our compression.
 We’ve created a gradient compression through intelligent panelling that the big boys wish they could figure out.
-To let you in on a not-so-well-kept secret, our SERIES-5 Long Tights are made up of around 24 panels that wrap the working muscle groups.
+To let you in on a not-so-well-kept secret, our SERIES-5 Long Tights are made up of around 24 panels, that wrap the working muscle groups.
 Panelling = targeted compression = compression benefits.
 Applying random pressure won’t help.
 You need to apply the correct pressure to the right area.
 Too much pressure in the wrong place can create circulation issues and impede performance.

 THAT'S ENOUGH OF THAT, THOUGH; YOU'RE HERE TO LEARN HOW COMPRESSION SPORTSWEAR WORKS

 SKINS Compression Sportswear works by wrapping your muscle bellies (the fleshy, central part of the skeletal muscle).
 This protects the muscles and reduces vibrations that cause energy loss.
 By safeguarding the muscles, SKINS™ promote proprioception and reduce the risk of injury.

 And then, of course, there’s the blood circulation.
 The targeted compression in SKINS™ increases your blood flow.
 This means more blood is oxygenated and delivered to your working muscles.
 More oxygen is good because your muscles need it to work optimally and more efficiently.
 As well as this, the increased blood circulation assists in the dissipation of waste products, such as lactic acid build-up, which is the stuff that causes muscle soreness.